-Probably around 200,000 tortoises were killed and eaten at this time.
-By the 1970s, only 3,000 tortoises remained, though captive breeding and reintroduction have helped to bolster their numbers greatly.
+Probably around 200,000 Galapagos tortoises were killed and eaten at this time.
+By the 1970s, only 3,000 giant tortoises remained, though reintroduction has helped to bolster their numbers greatly.

-Poaching still occurs, though at a far lower level than in the past when there were no protections at all for the tortoises.
+Poaching still occurs at a far lower level than in the past when there were no protections for the tortoises.

-The main threat today comes from domestic animals introduced to the islands and now existing as feral populations, or introduced vermin.
+Today’s main threat comes from domestic animals introduced to the islands and now existing as feral populations or introduced vermin.
 Rats, cats, dogs, and pigs all prey on young tortoises, though the adults are too large and too well armored to fall victim to them.